Electricity Futures: A New Trading Opportunity

 🠖 They are cash-settled and have a 10% initial margin requirement.

-🠖 Electricity futures are ideal for hedging and speculating on electricity price movements.
+🠖 Electricity futures are commonly used for hedging and speculative purposes by market participants.

 Do You Find This Interesting?